RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/Fruit-Machine.md

 Every time you make a change, think about whether it make the game easier or harder.
 Is the game too easy or too hard?
 How can you adjust the difficulty so it’s just right?

-##Challenge 2: Detect when all the sprites have stopped on the same costume
+##Challenge 2: Detect when all the sprites have stopped on the same costume { .challenge}

 __The aim of the game is click on the sprites so they’re stopped while showing the same costume.
 It would be nice if the stage detected when you’d finished playing and then told you if you had won or lost by checking to see if each sprite had the same costume.__